 11.1 Macroeconomic Perspectives On Demand And Supply

 In the realm of macroeconomics, understanding the interplay between aggregate demand and aggregate supply is crucial for grasping the overall health and direction of an economy.
-These two fundamental forces shape key macroeconomic variables such as output, employment, inflation, and interest rates.
+Think about it: these two fundamental forces shape key macroeconomic variables such as output, employment, inflation, and interest rates.
 By analyzing their interaction, economists can gain insights into the factors that drive economic fluctuations and formulate policies to promote stability and growth.

 Aggregate Demand: The Engine of Economic Activity